 The Rwanda safari trek to the tomb starts at 7:00 am from the park headquarters at kinigi where visitors will take a 30 minute drive to the starting point of the tomb.
 The cost of the trek is 75 US dollars per person and permits can be bought on the same day you intend to hike.

 Located in East Africa, Rwanda lies in Africa’s great lake region bordered by mountains to the west and savanna to the east.
 The republic of Rwanda was colonised by German and Belgium before getting its independence in 1962.
 It is also known for the devastating genocide that took place in 1994 which affected it so badly but the country is working hard to attain full recovery from this trying time.
 Subsistence agriculture and tourism are the major sectors that support Rwanda’s economy.
 Tourism in particular is rapidly growing since the genocide.
+Besides the mountain gorillas, you can visit Akagera National Park Rwanda for wildlife experience of lions, zebra, kobs and more.
+You can also visit the primates of Nyungwe Forest National Park Rwanda.
 Listed below are some of the places that shape Rwanda safari tours.

 This is Rwanda’s capital city and the largest in the country.
 Its clean and paved roads remind you of a European town.
 Founded in 1907 under the German rule, Kigali did not become a capital city till Rwanda attained its independence in 1962.
 Unfortunately during the 1994 genocide, Kigali was the centre stage.
 The city is built on a raised area with an average elevation of 1,600 meters above sea level and its climate ranges between 12 to 15 degrees.
 Kigali is a beehive of activities and when there you can clearly see the enthusiasm Rwandan citizens have in terms of business.
 As you plan your Rwanda safari, consider visiting Kigali on the last day of your trip after gorilla trekking.